seanox/spring-webdav/manual/getting-started.md

 The Mapping supports folders and files based on the paths of virtual entities.
 Where and in which managed beans the paths are defined does not matter.
 During the initialization of the WebDavFilter all managed beans are scanned and the information for the mapping is collected.

-The Mapping is created with the initialization of the WebDavFilter.
-During this process the paths are checked for validity, possible collisions and possible conflicts.
+In this process, the paths are checked for validity, possible collisions and possible conflicts.
 Similar to the Spring mapping, this causes an exception during the initialization of the application and aborts the application.

 ## Using WebDAV Annotations
 The WebDAV relevant annotations always have a reference to methods which are called by the WebDAV implementation.
 The methods generally have no fixed signature, no naming conventions and use the data types of used arguments as placeholders which are then filled with the available data.
 Unknown placeholders are ignored and used with `null`.
 Multiple used placeholders are filled with the same data instances.

 The annotations supports callbacks and expression, which will be described later.
 If errors occur at runtime in callbacks, expressions or during automatic